JonathanHung95/PUBG-Finish-Placement-Prediction/README.md

 This is an md file written in Rstudio that conducts an exploratory data analysis of the dataset to investigate its various features.

 ## PUBG Preprocessing
 An md file written in Rstudio that contains the code for preprocessing of the training and test datasets.
+This includes feature engineering, encoding and column dropping to reduce memory usage.

 ## Modelling